uebelack/rpi-temperature-mqtt/README.rst

 Optional json variables:
 -------------------

-// wait before query all sensors again (defaults to 300)
+Wait before query all sensors again (defaults to 300)

     "wait_update": "60",

-// wait between sensor reads (defaults to 5)
+Wait between sensor reads (defaults to 5)

     "wait_process": "3",

-// in case mqtt has user and passwd
+In case your mqtt has user and passwd

     "mqtt_user": "username",

     "mqtt_password": "password",